Minep/lunaix-os/lunaix-os/scripts/build-tools/README.lconfig.md

     return True
 ```

-This composition is equivalent to `feature5 and (feature2 or feature3)`, indicate that the `feature1` require presences of both `feature5` and at least one of `feature2` or `feature3`.
+This composition is equivalent to `feature5 and (feature2 or feature3)`,
+indicate that the `feature1` require presences of both `feature5` and at least
+one of `feature2` or `feature3`.

 If a dependency can not be satisfied, then the feature is disabled.
+This will
-This will cause it neither to be shown in configuration tool nor referencable in source code.
+cause it neither to be shown in configuration tool nor referencable in source
+code.

-Note that the dependency check only perform on the enablement of the node but not visibility.
+Note that the dependency check only perform on the enablement of the node but
+not visibility.

-### Auto Toggling (Inverse Dependency)
+### Constrains (Inverse Dependency)

 > usage: `Terms` with `bool` value type

-The `when(...)` directive allow changing the default value based on the predicate evaluation on the value of other terms.
-Therefore, it can be only used by `Terms` with `bool` as value type.
+The `when(...)` directive allow changing the default value based on the
+predicate evaluation on the value of other terms.
+Therefore, it can be only
+used by `Terms` with `bool` as value type.

-Similar to `require`, it is based on the function call syntax and takes one argument of conjunctive expression (i.e., boolean expression with only `and` connectors).
+Similar to `require`, it is based on the function call syntax and takes one
+argument of conjunctive expression (i.e., boolean expression with only `and`
+connectors).

 Multiple `when` will be chained together using logical disjunction (i.e., `or`)